List of World Rally Championship event winners

 The World Rally Championship (WRC) is a rallying series organised by the FIA, culminating with a champion driver and manufacturer.
 The driver's world championship and manufacturer's world championship are separate championships, but based on the same point system.
-The series currently consists of 13 three-day events driven on surfaces ranging from gravel and tarmac to snow and ice.
+The series currently consists of 14 events driven on surfaces ranging from gravel and tarmac to snow and ice.
 Each rally is split into 10–25 special stages which are run against the clock on closed roads.

 Sébastien Loeb holds the record for the most event victories, having won 80 times.
-Sébastien Ogier is second with 61 wins and Marcus Grönholm is third with 30 wins.
+Sébastien Ogier is second with 69 wins and Marcus Grönholm is third with 30 wins.
 Sébastien Loeb holds the distinction of having the longest time between his first win and his last.
 He won his first rally in at the 2002 Rallye Deutschland, and his last in at the 2022 Monte Carlo Rally, a span of 19 years, 4 months and 28 days.
 Esapekka Lappi holds the record for the longest period of time between two wins – 6 years and 204 days between the 2017 Rally Finland and the 2024 Rally Sweden for the Finnish driver.
 Loeb holds the record for the most consecutive wins, having two six-win streaks (2005 Rally New Zealand–2005 Rally Argentina and 2008 Wales Rally GB–2009 Rally Argentina).
 Kalle Rovanperä is the youngest winner of a World Rally Championship event; he was 20 years, 11 months and 17 days old when he won the 2021 Rally Estonia.
 Loeb is the oldest winner of a World Rally Championship event; he was 47 years and 331 days old when he won the 2022 Monte Carlo Rally.
 Jari-Matti Latvala holds the record for the most event wins (18) without ever winning a championship.

-As of the 2025 Rally Estonia, there have been 81 different World Rally Championship event winners.
-The first rally winner was Jean-Claude Andruet at the 1973 Rally Monte Carlo, and the most recent driver to score their first win was Oliver Solberg at the 2025 Rally Estonia.
+As of the 2026 Rally Chile, there have been 83 different World Rally Championship event winners.
+The first rally winner was Jean-Claude Andruet at the 1973 Rally Monte Carlo, and the most recent driver to score their first win was Sami Pajari at the 2026 Rally Estonia.

 By driver

 Sébastien Loeb, who has won 80 World Rally Championship events.

-All figures correct as of the 2025 Rally Chile.
-In total of 660 WRC events.
+All figures correct as of the 2026 Rally Chile.
+In total of 680 WRC events.